Pure Oil: Early history

+Dawes period

 Beman Gates Dawes and his brothers, whose Columbus-based Ohio Cities Gas Company had begun in 1914, made an offer of $24.50 a share for the company.
 Dawes was building an Oklahoma refinery, and Pure Oil had production capabilities there which would benefit his company.
 The Pennsylvania company accepted the offer and made $22 million in profit on the sale.

-In 1920, Ohio Cities Gas Company's name changed to Pure Oil.
+In 1920, the Ohio Cities Gas Company was renamed Pure Oil.
 In 1926, the headquarters moved to Chicago.
 Refineries were located in Ohio, West Virginia, Oklahoma, and Texas.
-A Pure Oil Gas Station, built in 1933 and located at Saratoga Springs, New York, was listed on the National Register of Historic Places in 1978.

 In the late 1920s Pure Oil made a contract to deliver gasoline and oil to another Ohio gasoline company, Hickok Oil Corporation of Toledo Ohio.
 The contract called for Pure Oil to be paid in stock such that on August 1, 1945, Pure Oil would own Hickok.
-When Pure Oil took control of Hickok they rebranded the "Hi-Speed" gas stations as "Pure".
-The Hi-Speed stations were built of white-glazed brick, with an iconic square tower over the door, about 1/4 the width of the building and slightly taller than the height of the rest of the building which had a flat roof.

 By the 1960s, sales were $700 million a year, and Pure Oil ranked as one of the country's 100 largest industrial companies.
 Over 1,000 worked in the Chicago area.
 The headquarters at that time were located in unincorporated Palatine, Illinois now Schaumburg, Illinois, in a building which is now a campus of Roosevelt University.
-The company motto was "Be sure with Pure."
+The company motto was "Be Sure With Pure."

+Union 76 and decline

-Union Oil Company of California purchased Pure Oil in 1965.
-Shortly after acquisition by Union Oil, Pure Oil's Refining & Marketing operations became the Pure Oil Division of Union Oil Company of California with the Pure Oil name continuing in full force.
-By 1970, the Pure Oil brand was phased out, and remaining service stations and auto/truck stops were rebranded as Union 76.
-The Pure Oil Division was merged with Union Oil's west coast Refining & Marketing division to become the Union 76 division.
+Union Oil Company of California (Unocal) purchased Pure Oil in 1965.
+Initially, Pure Oil's Refining & Marketing operations became the Pure Oil Division of Union Oil Company of California with the Pure Oil name continuing in full force.
+By 1970 the Pure Oil brand was phased out and remaining service stations and auto/truck stops were rebranded as Union 76.
+The Pure Oil Division was merged with Unocal's west coast Refining & Marketing division to become the Union 76 division.

 After 1970, the Pure Oil name was retained as a registered trademark, while the Firebird brand name was retained and used primarily for motor oils and lubricants that were not extensively marketed toward consumers.

 In 1992, Unocal announced plans to end Southeast operations.
-The 76 brand is currently owned by Phillips 66 while Unocal was later bought by Chevron Corporation.
+The Union 76 brand was taken over by Phillips 66 while Unocal was later bought by Chevron Corporation.

 In 1996, Pure Oil became the holding company for three independent pipeline companies.
 By 1997, operations in Europe ended.

-Pure, and later Union 76, was "The official fuel of NASCAR", a relationship that lasted over 50 years, ending in 2003.
-Sunoco has since replaced 76 as the official fuel of NASCAR.
+Pure Oil, and later Union 76, was "The official fuel of NASCAR", a relationship that lasted until 2003.
+Sunoco replaced Union 76 as the official fuel of NASCAR.